Paraprofessional: Examples

-Paraprofessional practice
+Practice

 The paraprofessional is able to perform tasks requiring significant knowledge in the field, and may even function independently of direct professional supervision.
 It is generally understood that paraprofessionals are the next most qualified professional after the master professional in their field.
-For example, physicians are allowed more independence than physician assistants (also known as paraphysicians), however physician assistants are more qualified than paramedics.
-Lawyers are allowed more independence than paralegals, however paralegals are more qualified than other legal professionals.
+For example, physicians are allowed more independence than physician assistants; however physician assistants are more qualified than paramedics.
+Lawyers are allowed more independence than paralegals; however paralegals are more qualified than other legal professionals.

-Paraprofessional education
+Education

 Some paraprofessional occupations require extensive education, testing and certification, especially in the areas of law and health.
 Others paraprofessionals require only a certain level of education or acquire education outside the professional norm, such as in librarianship.
 In some occupations, such as that of a paraeducator or paralibrarian, requirements for education and certification differ geographically.